 - The Check in spreadsheet will have a column for vaccine verification.
 Please either bring your vaccine card with you or email a photo of your card or the vaccine certification from the Indiana Department of Health.

 - Each member coming to services will need to have a signed “waiver” on file.

 - Security will be present once members are allowed back into TABI.

 - Wearing face masks while at TABI is required.

 - The use of nametags will be discontinued until further notice.

 High Holy Days

-We are very hopeful that we will have in person services this year for the holidays.
-We do not know yet what the layout, seating capacity or regulations will be.
+We are planning on in person High Holiday services for the fall.
+We do not know yet what the layout, seating capacity, congregant honors and participation will be.
 More information will follow over the summer.